 The juvenile studies continue to be supported by the regular IATTC budget with periodic collaboration with Kindai University.
-Continuing studies of early-juvenile growth were delayed in 2020-2021 due to travel restrictions related to COVID-19, but were re-initiated during 2022 and are planned for mid-2023.
+Continuing studies of early-juvenile growth were delayed in 2020-2021 due to travel restrictions related to COVID-19, but were re-initiated during 2022 and continued during 2023 and are planned for mid-2024.
+Research focus is now on density-dependent growth and scope for growth in early-juvenile stages from 1-6 months of age.

-PROJECT G.2.a: Deve elop comparative models of pre-recruit survival and reproductive patterns of Pacific tunas THEME: Life-history studies for scientific support of management GOAL: G. Investigate early life-history of tunas TARGET: G.2.
-Compa TARGET: G.2.
-Comparative studies of early life histories of yellowfin and Pacific bluefin EXECUTION : Biology Program Objectives Investigate important comparative aspects of the reproductive biology, genetics and early life histories of yellowfin and Pacific bluefin tuna Background Pre-recruit life stages of tunas are potentially key to understanding variations in abundance and reproductive patterns of tuna populations Ongoing since 2011, this project has investigated the comparative growth, nutrition and survival of larval yellowfin and Pacific bluefin tuna Experimental results are being used to comparatively model mortality processes occurring during the pre-recruit life stages of both species Relevance for Comparative models of pre-recruit mortality processes are promising for management assessing recruitment patterns of both species Duration 30 months Work plan and June 2018-June 2020: Continue experimental studies of comparative status larval growth and finalize data analyses June-December 2023: Complete manuscript and submit to scientific journal External Kindai University, Fisheries Laboratory collaborators University of Texas Deliverables Presentations for SAC-09, SAC-10 and SAC-11 Publication of results in a scientific journal
+PROJECT G.2.a: Deve elop comparative models of pre-recruit survival and reproductive patterns of Pacific tunas THEME: Life-history s studies for scientific support of management GOAL: G. Investigate early life-history of tunas TARGET: G.2.
+Compa rative studies of early life histories of yellowfin and Pacific bluefin EXECUTION : Biology Program Objectives Investigate important comparative aspects of the reproductive biology, genetics and early life histories of yellowfin and Pacific bluefin tuna Background Pre-recruit life stages of tunas are potentially key to understanding variations in abundance and reproductive patterns of tuna populations Ongoing since 2011, this project has investigated the comparative growth, nutrition and survival of larval yellowfin and Pacific bluefin tuna Experimental results are being used to comparatively model mortality processes occurring during the pre-recruit life stages of both species Relevance for Comparative models of pre-recruit mortality processes are promising for management assessing recruitment patterns of both species Duration 30 months Work plan and June 2018-June 2020: Continue experimental studies of comparative status larval growth and finalize data analyses June-December 2023: Complete manuscript and submit to scientific journal External Kindai University, Fisheries Laboratory collaborators University of Texas Deliverables Presentations for SAC-09, SAC-10 and SAC-11 Publication of results in a scientific journal